vojtasvoboda/oc-twigextensions-plugin/README.md

 Hello I'm {{ 'jack ' | rtrim }}
 ```

-The example would output *jack* without whitespaces from the end.
+The example would output *Hello I'm jack* without whitespaces from the end.

 ### str_repeat